marian-schulz/ABC2M21/DOCUMENTATION.md

 Example:
 ```
-X:0
 L:1/4
-M:C
-K:C
 >F>F A<A | G<<G B>>B | C>>>C D<<<D | [CEG]>E E<[EGB] |
 [BDF]>[DFA] [BDF]<[DFA] | E>D [BDF]<D | E>{CEG2}D [BDF]<{CE>G}D | D> |
 ```
 ![broken rhythm](images/broken_rhythm.png)

-## Rests
+### Rests
-Rests in ABC notation can be represented using 'z' or 'x', and their length can be modified just like regular notes.
+Rests in ABC notation can be represented using `z` or `x`, and their length can be modified just like regular notes.
-'z' rests are visible in the sheet music, while 'x' rests are invisible and won't be shown when printed.
+`z` rests are visible in the sheet music, while `x` rests are invisible and won't be shown when printed.
-For multi-measure rests, 'Z' (uppercase) is used followed by the number of measures, or 'X' for invisible multi-measure rests."
+For multi-measure rests, `Z` (uppercase) is used followed by the number of measures, or `X` for invisible multi-measure rests."

 TODO:
 * Remove the additional clef and meter symbols for multi measure rests

 ```
-X:
 L:1/4
 M:C
-K:
 z z2 z/2 z/4 z/4 | x x2 x/2 x/4 x/4 | Z | X | Z2 | X2 |
 ```

 ![rests](images/rests.png)

-## Barlines
+### Bar lines

 |       Symbol       | Meaning                              |
 |:------------------:|--------------------------------------|